Cantwell: Boeing may not like strings attached to U.S. help for aviation in coronavirus crisis

 Cantwell said the Senate bill includes $500 billion in support for large businesses, with up to about $85 billion of that for aviation, including airlines, aircraft repair firms, airports and aerospace manufacturers.

-But the money comes with strings attached: the bill has specific limitations on executive pay, on payments to shareholders, and on share buybacks.
+But the money comes with strings attached: The bill has specific limitations on executive pay, on payments to shareholders, and on share buybacks.
 And the loans it offers require the government receive warrants, which are options to buy stock.

 “I saw what Calhoun said on TV,” Cantwell said.
 “My guess is they are probably not going to really pursue this.”

 “They are probably glad the loan program exists.
-They might (access it) in the future if things get really bad,” she said.
+They might [access it] in the future if things get really bad,” she said.
 “But Calhoun thinks he doesn’t need it.”

 Speaking on Fox Business News on Tuesday, Calhoun said Boeing’s survival is not at risk.
 The company has $15 billion in cash on hand, he said, and the prospect of a thriving business again once the coronavirus crisis passes.